Que hacer en londres antes de irte

 1. ELIZABETH TOWER AND PALACE OF WESTMINSTER (BIG BEN)

-Safety pin.
-Our favorite building in the city and the most photographed.
+Unmissable.
+My favorite building in the city and the most photographed.

 2. LONDON EYE

-The most famous ferris wheel in London.
+The most famous wheel in London.

 3. WESTMINSTER ABBEY